 SAMPLE PROGRAMMING SCHEDULE

 The schedule outline below is a sample; each residential campus and group home is slightly different.
-During summer months, youth who are not in summer school will be busy volunteering, enjoying the summer camp experience on our campus or finding an internship to gain valuable work experience.
+During the summer months, youth who are not in summer school will be busy volunteering, enjoying the summer camp experience on our campus or finding an internship to gain valuable work experience.

 6:30 am Wake-up, personal hygiene & Health Suite appointments.